 Summer Wheat: Blood, Sweat, and Tears

 Blood, Sweat, and Tears is organized by Kemper Museum of Contemporary Art, Kansas City, Missouri, and curated by Erin Dziedzic, director of curatorial affairs.
-A full-color catalogue is being produced in conjunction with the exhibition.
+A full-color catalogue will be available in conjunction with this exhibition.